agnaistic/agnai/README.md

 3. Install [Node.js](https://nodejs.org/en/download/)
 4. Install [MongoDB](https://www.mongodb.com/docs/manual/installation/) **Optional**
    - The database is optional.
 Agnaistic will run in `anonymous-only` mode if there is no database available.
+   - `Anonymous` users have their data saved to the browser's local storage.
+Your data will "persist", but not be shareable between devices or other browsers.
+Clearing your browser's application data/cookies will delete this data.
 5. Download the project: `git clone https://github.com/luminai-companion/agn-ai` or [download it](https://github.com/luminai-companion/agn-ai/archive/refs/heads/dev.zip)
 6. From inside the cloned/unpacked folder in your terminal/console:
    - `npm install`